jayden11/QuantEcon.site/econometric_society_workshop.rst

 To install Julia we recommend installing Julia from the `Julia downloads <http://julialang.org/downloads/>`__ page.

 1. Click on http://julialang.org/downloads/
-2. Choose the download for the operating system on your computer (Windows 64-bit etc.)
+2. Choose the download that matches the operating system on your computer (i.e. Windows 64-bit etc.)
 3. Once downloaded following the instructions provided on the `Julia platform specific instructions page <http://julialang.org/downloads/platform.html>`__.

 Once you have Julia installed you will want to test your Julia installation by: